gabrieljiglau/NEAT_super_mario_bros/README.md

-# NEAT_geometry_dash
+# NEAT_super_mario_bros

 Neuro-Evolution of Augmenting Topologies is a black-box optimization technique, that uses an evolutionary algorithm, in this case a genetic algorithm, for evolving artificial neural networks(ANNs).
-The goal here, it's to evolve an ANN for playing Geometry Dash.
+The goal here, it's to play the original super mario bros.

 Core features of NEAT :
 * incremental growth: starting minimally and adding nodes and connections only when needed;